PUP-MSC-Web-Development/FRONTEND-WORKSHOP/Exercises/README.md

 - Bring life to your works through interactivity with two levels of challenges:
   - **Basic:** Variables, data types, operators, and control structures
   - **Advanced:** DOM manipulation and event handling

+### **🛠️ Hands-on Activity**
+- This directory includes the complete front-end project you worked on during the workshop.
+It contains a ready-made `index.html`, `style.css`, and `script.js` to guide you in completing your workshop project as reference.

 ---